c2m2/Neuro-VISOR/README.md

 Standalone builds for Windows, Mac, and Linux can be downloaded from the "Releases" section.
 Standalone builds can be run as executable files without the need for the Unity editor and will improve time performance.
 Within a static build, custom .vrn cell archives can be placed within `virtual-reality_Data\StreamingAssets\NeuronalDynamics\Geometries` to be run within the application.

 ## Connect with us
-We have a [blog](https://c2m2vr.wordpress.com/) where we write up project updates, as well as a [trello board](https://trello.com/b/iQ9aepTn/virtual-reality)
+We have a [blog](https://c2m2vr.wordpress.com/) where we write up project updates, as well as a [trello board](https://trello.com/b/iQ9aepTn/virtual-reality).
+Other inquiries can be made to seibold@temple.edu.

 ## Cloning this repository
 Git users (versions < 2.23.0) should clone the repository by using